solderq35/portfolio/README.md

 ## Deployment

-Host on a frontend webhost of your choice, e.g. Github Pages, or in this case, Vercel.
-I'm using default Vercel settings.
+Host on a frontend webhost of your choice.
+In this case I'm using Github Pages and Vercel.

+- For Github Pages, see the `.github/workflows/gh-pages.yaml` file
+- For Vercel, I just used the default settings (output directory in `build`)